mzperx7/freetype-subpixel-ui/README.md

 # freetype-subpixel (fs) user interface
-Welcome to freetype-subpixel (fs), a simple immediate mode UI written in C using OpenGL.
+Freetype-subpixel (fs) is a simple immediate mode UI written in C using OpenGL.
 While there are many other UI libraries available, they are too complex to my needs.
 Goals and features:
  - Single-header file library
  - Quality font rendering with FreeType subpixel option